You’ve heard this writing advice a thousand times, and you’ll hear it a thousand times more:

 Cold?
 Don’t tell me; show me.
 Your character pulls her collar up, tightens her scarf, shoves her hands deep into her pockets, turns her face away from the biting wind.

 Tired?
 He can yawn, groan, stretch.
 His eyes can look puffy.
 His shoulders could slump.
 Another character might say, “Didn’t you sleep last night?
 You look shot.”

 When you show rather than tell, you make the reader part of the experience.
 Rather than having everything simply imparted to him, he sees it in his mind and comes to the conclusions you want.

-What could be better than engaging your reader—giving him an active role in the storytelling—or should I say the story-showing?
+What could be better than engaging your reader—giving him an active role in the story experience experience?

-Showing: When she wrapped her arms around him, the sweet staleness of tobacco enveloped her, and he was shivering.
+Showing: When she wrapped her arms around him, the sweet staleness of tobacco enveloped her, and he shivered.

 Telling: The temperature fell and the ice reflected the sun.

 Showing: Bill’s nose burned in the frigid air, and he squinted against the sun reflecting off the street.